-Dr. Caporaso received his undergraduate degree in chemistry and cell biology research and an M.S. in environmental science from Rutgers University, and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
+Dr. Caporaso earned his undergraduate degree in chemistry and cell biology research and an M.S. in environmental science from Rutgers University, and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
 After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch and a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
 In 1996, he became Chief of the Pharmacogenetics Section of the DCEG Genetic Epidemiology Branch (GEB).
-He served as Chief of GEB from 2011 to 2016.
+He served as Chief of GEB from 2011 to 2016, and most recently served as senior investigator in the Occupational and Environmental Epidemiology Branch.
+Dr. Caporaso retired in October 2020, but continues to serve the Division as a Scientist Emeritus.

 - Kovalchik SA, Tammemagi M, Berg CD, Caporaso NE, Riley TL, Korch M, Silvestri GA, Chaturvedi AK, Katki HA.
 Targeting of low-dose CT screening according to the risk of lung-cancer death.
 N Engl J Med.
 2013;369(3):245-254.